How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 Food Intolerances

-The real reason why foods become a problem is the loss of our immune tolerance, our Secretory IgA layer.
+The real reason foods become a problem is the loss of our immune tolerance, our Secretory IgA layer.

-On the other hand, low sIgA levels which is the most common picture I see in clinic with the G.I Map tests demonstrate a very low defence system – a system that has been ‘worn out’ by reacting to food triggers, so low sIgA leads to increased sensitivity to foods.
+On the other hand, low sIgA levels are the most common picture I see in the clinic, with the GI Map tests demonstrating a very low defence system.
+A system that has been ‘worn out’ by reacting to food triggers, so low sIgA leads to increased sensitivity to foods.
 Several studies link stress and emotionality with levels of sIgA.

-How can we address this?
+How can we address Secretory IgA in IBS sufferers?

 Inflammation

-How can we address this?
+How can we address inflammation in Irritable Bowel Syndrome?

-Calprotectin is a well established inflammation marker and can be measured on the G.I Map gut test.
-If there is inflammation in the bowel it’s important to eliminate as many sources of it as possible, usually involving a strict diet.
+Calprotectin is a well-established inflammation marker and can be measured on the GI Map gut test.
+If there is inflammation in the bowel, it’s important to eliminate as many sources of it as possible, usually involving a strict diet.

 Bacterial Imbalance (or dysbiosis)